 Robert H. Ledig advises financial institutions on corporate, regulatory, enforcement, and litigation issues.
 He previously served as an attorney in the Office of the General Counsel of the Federal Home Loan Bank Board, where he was responsible for regulatory policy matters.

-Mr. Ledig has been recognized for his work in Financial Services: Banking in both Regulatory Enforcement & Investigations and Compliance by Chambers USA, a referral guide for leading lawyers in the United States based on the opinions of the peers and clients.
-In its 2013 edition, Chambers noted that he has a “great analytical mind” and “the key ability to make sure every stone is turned and the issues addressed.”
-He has also been cited as “a very intelligent lawyer who is very good at making sure nuances are not overlooked.”
+Mr. Ledig has been recognized for his work in financial services: banking in both regulatory enforcement & investigations and compliance by Chambers USA and is recommended by the Legal 500 (US) in the area of financial services: regulatory.
+In its most recent edition, Chambers noted that he is “particularly adept at advising substantial investment managers and financial services companies on enforcement proceedings but is also well regarded for his compliance advice.”
+Clients have told reviewers that he is "terrific, very sound and very experienced" and a “zealous advocate and creative strategic thinker.”
+Previous editions stated that he has a “great analytical mind” and “the key ability to make sure every stone is turned and the issues addressed.”
+Mr. Ledig has also been cited as “a very intelligent lawyer who is very good at making sure nuances are not overlooked.”

 Mr. Ledig is a frequent author and speaker on issues regarding financial institutions.
-He has written numerous articles for publications including American Banker, The Business Lawyer, BNA’s Banking Report, Electronic Banking Law and Commerce Report, and Global eCommerce Law and Business Report.
+He has written numerous articles for publications including American Banker, The Business Lawyer, BNA’s Banking Report, Electronic Banking Law and Commerce Report, and Global eCommerce Law and Business Report, and was recognized as a top author for Investment Management in 2016 by JD Supra in its inaugural Readers Choice Awards.
 He also served as a reviewer for a study by the Congressional Budget Office entitled “Emerging Electronic Methods for Making Retail Payments.”
 His book publications include:

 - Editor, co-author, Dechert LLP’s Analysis of Financial Regulatory Reform for American Bankers Association (2010)